silverstripe/silverstripe-framework/docs/en/00_Getting_Started/00_Server_Requirements.md

 For more information on how to scale SilverStripe see the [Performance](/developer_guides/performance/) Guide.

-## Client side (CMS) requirements
+## Client side (CMS) browser requirements

-SilverStripe CMS is designed to work well with Google Chrome, Mozilla Firefox and Internet Explorer 11+.
+SilverStripe CMS supports the following web browsers:
+* Google Chrome
+* Internet Explorer 11
+* Microsoft Edge
+* Mozilla Firefox.

 We aim to provide satisfactory experiences in Apple Safari.
 SilverStripe CMS works well across Windows, Linux, and Mac operating systems.

 ## End user requirements